rackerlabs/technical-blog/_posts/2020-04-16-oracle-data-guard-far-sync-zero-data-loss.md

 technique in Oracle 12c ensures zero data loss and protection for primary databases located at any distance.

-The feature accepts redo from a primary database and ships the redo to the standby.
+The feature accepts a redo from a primary database and ships the redo to the standby.
-Because Far Sync instance doesn’t contain datafiles, it cannot be opened as a primary or a standby in the future.
+Because the Far Sync instance doesn’t contain datafiles, you cannot open it as a primary or a standby in the future.

 The Far Sync instance minimizes impact on commit response time, reducing that